 Actually, there are many gems in this home: the faceted moldings and stripes, the knife-edge cove lighting, the glowing gold black and white kitchen floor, the powder room trompe l’oeil wall…

-The fruitful collaboration with our client and handpicked local artisans transformed this project into a uniquely crafted, playful but rigorous tailored home cherished by the entire design and contractor team and more importantly by our client!
+The fruitful collaboration with our client and handpicked local artisans transformed the Diamond Residence into a uniquely crafted, playful but rigorous tailored home cherished by the entire design and contractor team and more importantly by our client!

 Thank you for reading this article!